 Neighborhoods where daily goods, services and transit are within a 15-minute walk from where people live or work.
 Types of uses could include small-scale grocery, cafes, dry cleaners or similar everyday uses.
 The uses should be incorporated into the neighborhood fabric in appropriate locations and contexts (such as street corners).
 Uses should be located in a way that creates a street presence that engages with the sidewalk and public areas with a focus on walkability.

-Community engagement activities will kick-off in in the second quarter of 2020 where community members will be able to share their feedback by participating in events and responding online.
+Share your feedback by participating in events and responding online.
 Community feedback will help inform recommendations made to City Council later in the year.